Cris Morena: Casi Ángeles

-Initially, Morena planned to do the eight season of Chiquititas with an all-new cast but, at the last minute, she decided to rename and restructured the whole project.
+Initially, Morena planned to do the eighth season of Chiquititas with an all-new cast but, at the last minute, she decided to rename and restructured the whole project.
 Morena revealed for the first time the title of the show, Casi Ángeles, in a November 2006 interview to Produ.com.
 Production started in December and, in March, the show made its debut at Telefe, in her traditional 6 p.m. timeslot.
 Targeted to kids and teens, the show starred Emilia Attias and Nicolás Vázquez and, as the Teen Angels, the band spawned from the show, Lali Espósito, Peter Lanzani, Eugenia Suárez, Nicolás Riera and Gastón Dalmau.
 Gimena Accardi, Alejo García Pintos and Julia Calvo completed the main ensemble.

 Casi Ángeles made a good impression in the specialized press.
 La Nación rated the show as good and praised the production and the chemistry between the main couple.
 Fans were not so positive: in boards like Los Ángeles de Cris and Telenovelas.com.ar, fans praised the production but complained the show lacked originality, with Cielo (played by Emilia Attias) resembling Floricienta and with many plots being reused and resembling those from the eight previous Chiquititas seasons, Alma Pirata, Rebelde Way and mostly Floricienta, with scenes that were exactly the same as the previous Morena show.

 The show debuted with 13.7 points, on par with previous Morena shows and leading its timeslot.
 However, it began struggling when Patito Feo made its debut on Canal 13.
 The Ideas del Sur production was a huge smash and, for the first time, Morena did not have the leading children project for children in the country.
 Patito Feo products were also outselling Casi Ángeles and, in April, Patito was winning with a vantage of over 2 points in rating, forcing the show to change its timeslot to 5:30 p.m.
 After the change, Casi Ángeles started to considerably increase its ratings and returned to its original slot, facing Patito once again.
 This time, ratings were more stable and the show achieved its biggest numbers with the season finale which achieved 16 points, easily beating the competitor.
 At the end of the year, both shows had similar numbers: Patito Feo averaged 12.6 points while Casi Ángeles averaged 12 points.
 Commercially, the show was still a success with over 50 licensed products and a Platinum-selling album.
 The musical at Teatro Gran Rex attracted over 140,000 people.
 Even so, commercially, managed to overshadow the "Patito Feo" tour across the country, either by the volume of tickets sold, or by the sexual harassment scandal that would come to light some time later.